 In order to compensate for this loss of state funding, students attempting a course for the third or more time may be charged a fee in addition to the tuition charged for the course.
 The fee is subject to change each year upon action of the Texas Higher Education Coordinating Board.
 This fee will be assessed for courses attempted at Texas State as of the fall semester of 2002 or later.
 This assessment does not include courses attempted at other colleges or universities.

 Certain courses are exempt from this fee because they are designed to be repeated for additional credit, such as thesis, dissertation, and independent study courses; various music, physical education, physical fitness and wellness, studio art, and theater courses; developmental education courses; and topics courses.

-A student shall be exempted from payment of higher tuition for any course repeated in the final semester or term before graduation, if the course(s) is taken for the purpose of receiving a grade that will satisfy a degree requirement.
+A student shall be exempted from payment of higher tuition for any course repeated in the final semester in which the student is graduating, if the course(s) is taken for the purpose of receiving a grade that will satisfy a degree requirement.
 This exemption applies for only one semester.
 The exemption does not affect an institution’s ability to charge a higher rate for courses that cannot be reported for funding for other reasons such as the excess credit hour limit, or an institution’s ability to waive higher tuition rates for economic hardship.
 Students who are eligible for this exemption, during the semester in which they are charged the non-resident tuition, may submit eligibility documents from their academic advisor to the Student Business Services office no later than the official last class day of the semester in which the appeal is being requested.